abuultjens/Possum_scat_survey_predict_human_BU/README.md

 # Possum_scat_survey_predict_human_BU
-Statistical modelling using pathogen presence in possum scat surveys to predict BU cases in humans
+Statistical modelling using pathogen presence in possum scat surveys to predict BU cases in humans.

+These scripts are presented here in a serial manner to improve comprehension of the analytical pipeline.
+Several of the following steps can be greatly sped up by running in parallel.
+If running on a HPC system, it is recommended that MP-MP_RUNNER.sh, MP-MP_RUNNER_RAND-1-100.sh and MP-G_RUNNER_RAND-1-100.sh are run in parallel.

 # Data files
 ```
 # uncompress spatial data folders